BlueTeamBlake/IncidentHandling/README.md

-There's a section of this command that is encoded one step further, and have a variable set.
+There's a section of this command that is encoded one step further, and has a variable set.
 Take the rest home.

 **Answer:**
 `hxxp[://]10[.]10[.]10[.]5/news[.]php`